 <<< Sugar Beach Guide – Beach Guide – Keawakapu Beach Guide >>>

-The Kamaole Beach Parks line the Makai-side (oceanside) of S Kihei Road as it passes through the main tourist district.
-There are some houses and large resorts, mainly on the headlands, but largely the area between the road and sea is fairly undeveloped.
-The land between the road and the Ocean is just Grass, Park, Dunes, and trees.
-The Mauka-side (Mountainside) is very developed so we are not saying the area as a whole is undeveloped, but there is a good amount of green space here where you can relax and get away from it all.
+The Kamaole Beach Parks line the Makai side (oceanside) of South Kihei Road as it passes through the main tourist district.
+There are some houses and large resorts, mainly on the headlands, but largely the area between the road and the sea is fairly undeveloped.
+The land between the road and the Ocean is just Grass, parks, Dunes, and trees.
+The Mauka side (Mountainside) is very developed so we are not saying the area as a whole is undeveloped, but there is a good amount of green space here where you can relax and get away from it all.

 The fact it’s an ocean paradise, right in the middle of the developed tourist resort is part of its charm.